f5devcentral/f5-cloudservice-eap-lb-lab/README.rst

 .. figure:: _figures/1_14_2.png

 The response will show the updated type ("CNAME") and value.

+**IMPORTANT NOTE**: It may take up to 2-3 minutes to update your custom DNS record / CNAME Value.
+This is a good time to take another quick break, grab some more coffee, have a quick snack, and return in a few minutes before continuing.

 `c)` Test CNAME change via the F5 Cloud Services portal